 - Description – Enter a brief description for your automation (E.g., Welcome email and follow-up)

-- Starts On – Enter the specific date from which you want to start the automation.
+- Starts On – Enter the specific date to start the automation.

-- Ends On – Enter the specific date to end the automation, if you wish to do so.
+- Ends On – Enter the specific date to end the automation.

-The button below the trigger allows you to add Conditions and Actions to the trigger.
-Click and the Choose Condition or Action menu appears.
+Thebutton below the trigger allows you to add Conditions and Actions to the trigger.

-For detailed information on the various conditions and actions, refer to the following:
+For detailed information on the various conditions and actions, see –

 - Click Save.
-The automation is saved in draft status.
+The automation will get saved as a draft.

 Cloning a Node

-You can clone or create a node (action node) in automation by using the using the clone button which you can reuse in the automation:
+You can clone or create an automation node/card using the clone button –

 Once the card is copied, you can reuse it in the same automation.
-Click and the paste option appears for the action:
+Click and the paste option will appear –

 An image of a sample automation created using the procedure above is given below: